 1. “Writers Got Talent”—a Page 1 Critique Fest (Grand Ballroom).
 This is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.

-2. Nonfiction Intense: Book Proposal Tips (Stanley).
-If you are trying to create an awesome nonfiction book proposal, this presentation is for you.
+2. How to Write a Nonfiction Book Proposal.
+(Stanley).
+This session is completely devoted to nonfiction that is not memoir.
+So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.

 3. Picture Book Intensive: Advice on Selling Your Children’s Book (Northrup).
 In this session, we’ll discuss questions to consider before sending a picture book manuscript out in the world.